-The Children’s University is an International critically-acclaimed charity which encourages all children aged 5 to 14 years to try new experiences, develop new interests and acquire new skills through participation in innovative and creative learning activities outside of the school day.
+The Children’s University is an international charity which encourages all children aged 5 to 14 years to try new experiences, develop new interests and acquire new skills through participation in innovative and creative learning activities outside of the school day.

 We have teamed up with Children's University to provide a range of fun activities to do in our forests.

 A fun activity to help you find out more about Forestry Commission woodlands

 Packed with fantastic activities for all the family, get your hands on this free guide to learn about constellations, navigate by the stars, play night-games and become a Forest-Star.

 Earn a one hour stamp on one of our Gruffalo Orienteering courses.

 Earn more hours for your passport with seasonal and climate change activities.